iprockova/eeAdNetwork/README.md

 2) https://github.com/iprockova/RelayServer

-RelayServer is an Java-based server that receives the advertisement requests and relays them to the AdMob servers.
+RelayServer is an Java-based server application that receives advertisement requests and relays them to the AdMob servers.
 The advertisement replies are sent to the mobile application from the RelayServer.